 All flexible instances are restarted on a weekly basis.
 During restarts, critical, backwards-compatible updates are automatically rolled out to the underlying operating system.
 Your application's image will remain the same across restarts.

-respond with an HTTP status code of
+an HTTP status code of

 Monitoring resource usage

 The Instances page of the Cloud console provides visibility into how your instances are performing.
 You can see the memory and CPU usage of each instance, uptime, number of requests, and other statistics.
 You can also manually initiate the shutdown process for any instance.

 The App Engine flexible environment has network time protocol (NTP) services which use Google NTP servers.
 However, the NTP services in the flexible environment is not editable.

 Instances are automatically located by geographical region according to the project settings.

 While an application is running, incoming requests are routed to an existing or

 new instance of the appropriate service/version.
 Each active version must have

 at least one instance running, and the scaling type of a service/version